 Legal Translation for Transnational Estate Cases

-We’ve blogged about legal translation services for estate litigation.
+We’ve blogged about legal translation services for estate litigation and foreign document production for discovery and ediscovery.
 You are handling a client’s estate case.
 You are skillfully helping your client navigate the complicated waters of splitting up an estate.
 The one wrinkle – one of the parties is not in the United States anymore.
 In fact, everything about your case is based in the United States – American court, American plaintiff, and American defendant.
 Yet, the American defendant just moved to Paris!
 What to do?

 Well, if you need to serve the defendant on behalf of your estate client, do not fret, but make sure you translate.
 In other words, with service of process, you need to observe the laws of the destination country, France in our example.
 So, you need to make sure you follow the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters (the “Hague Service Convention” or “Hague Convention”), provided the destination country is a member state.
 And above all, you need to make sure that your legal documents are properly translated.